lincolnloop/generator-frigate/docs/getting_started.rst

 **build**

-The ``build`` task preps your project for serving.
+The ``make build`` task preps your project for serving.
 It cleans the build directory, processes Sass into CSS, and moves static files (css, images, js and templates) to the build directory.
-After running ``build``, your project should be ready for serving by a web server configured to serve content from the project build directory.
+After running ``make build``, your project should be ready for serving by a web server configured to serve content from the project build directory.

 **watch**

-The ``watch`` task watches your project's files for changes and when a change is detected, it performs steps nearly identical to ``build``.
-The difference is that the ``watch`` does not clean the build directory each time. ``watch`` also provides a few other conveniences.
+The ``make watch`` task watches your project's files for changes and when a change is detected, it performs steps nearly identical to ``make build``.
+The difference is that ``make watch`` does not clean the build directory each time. ``make watch`` also provides a few other conveniences.
 If you selected a Connect server during project initialization, it starts a local server configured to server your built assets.
 It also starts LiveReload so that changes are reflected in open browsers without needing refresh.
 Finally, it also performs a Javascript linting operation and reports warnings to the console.
-With ``watch`` you can quickly iterate changes in your code without having to continually run preprocessing/build steps in the console or manually refresh one or more browser windows.
+With ``make watch`` you can quickly iterate changes in your code without having to continually run preprocessing/build steps in the console or manually refresh one or more browser windows.

-Most of the time, you'll simply run the ``watch`` task and then focus on your work.
-Gulp also supports the idea of a default task, and Frigate designates ``watch`` as the default task.
-This means you can simply run ``gulp`` and then start working in your code.
+Most of the time, you'll simply run ``make watch`` and then focus on your work.

-**Default Task (watch)**

-Occasionally it may seem that updates to your code are no longer being reflected in the browser.
-Sometimes a saved change can cause some part of the build process to fail, and subsequently the gulp process will crash.
-For example, if browserify can't resolve something this can happen.
-Check your console to see where in your code things are causing problems, fix, and restart gulp.

 Secondary Tasks
 ~~~~~~~~~~~~~~~

-These are tasks that compose ``build`` and ``watch``, but they can run individually if needed.
+These are tasks that compose ``make build`` and ``make watch``, but they can run individually if needed.

 * clean
 * assets
-* templates
-* sass
-* browserify
+* css
-* lint:js
+* js
-* optimize
+* help

 BrowserSync
 ------------

  `BrowserSync`_ is a tool that keeps multiple browsers across multiple devices in sync while you develop your project.
-Frigate's Gulp configuration manages BrowserSync for all your project files.
 All connected clients to your project will update automatically whenever project files change.

   .. _BrowserSync: http://www.browsersync.io/